craigbuckler/html5-export/plan.md

 So we have an event handler which intercepts the click, extracts all the content using innerHTML and pops it into the downloads href as a data URI.

 I'm also passing the data to an encode function to strip comments, unnecessary whitespace and any JavaScript code.
-Unfortunately, this doesn't work in Edge or IE but the downloaded document is fine.
+Unfortunately, this doesn't work in Edge or IE but the downloaded document can be viewed in those browsers.

 Let's now preview and save.
 We have a document we can open in any browser.